 The country also has long nights and days depending on the season.
 Summer temperatures can be extremely cold yet there are 22 hours of sunlight.

 Despite its extreme winter temperatures, still many people visit this country to have close a close experience with the Northern Lights and to explore the Viking Ruins.

 The lowest temperature ever recorded is -66.1 degrees Celsius, making Greenland the 3rd coldest country.

 Located in North America, Canada is usually covered by snows caused by extreme winter temperatures.
-The temperature in Canada can drop to -40 degree Celsius below zero, making it the world’s third coldest country.
-Though some places experience cold or temperate climates all year round, some parts experience high summer temperatures.
+The temperature in Canada can drop to -40 Celsius below zero, making it the world’s third coldest country.
+Though some places experience cold or temperate climates all year round, some parts experience high temperatures during summer.

 As with most countries in the northern part of the globe, Canada usually experiences extreme sunlight in some parts and extreme darkness.
 Despite this, it is one of the most visited countries on the planet, especially due to the Rocky Mountains, Niagara Falls, CN Tower in Toronto, and many other attractions.